-The CONTRACTOR is advised to completely coordinate work between sub-
+The CONTRACTOR is advised to completely coordinate work between subcontractors and to carefully stage the project to minimize the work required by this item.

 1.1.4 Final Configuration

 Signal equipment that has been relocated or adjusted shall be considered as "temporary".
 The CONTRACTOR shall plan and stage the work so that the end result is a traffic signal installation conforming to the plans and using all NEW equipment.